 - your ratio percentage that we calculate for you is between 0 and 100% (we'll let you know if it's not).

-To use the ratio option, you must meet all of the above criteria, and inform us before the beginning of the income tax year.
+To use the ratio option you must meet all of the above criteria and let us know before the beginning of the income tax year.

 We'll calculate the ratio percentage and let you know what this is before your first provisional tax payment due date.